DrawZeroPoint/drv_package_v2/README.md

 After that, `roscd astra_camera && ./scripts/create_udev_rules` to make astra udev rules.
 Run it by `roslaunch astra_launch astra.launch`
 You can find the calibration files for our devices (Astra S) in folder *DRV/supplements/camera_info* for reference purpose.
 When running in ROS, this folder should be put into `/home/YOUR_USERNAME/.ros`.

-### 1.5 GOTURN
+### 1.5 GOTURN (Deprecated)
-We use GOTURN as well as KCF as our object tracking backbone.
-GOTURN itself is not necessarily needed to run this program, we only need the trained model *tracker.caffemodel* and prototext *tracker.prototxt* in `DRV/supplements/object_track/`.
+We used to using GOTURN as our object tracking backbone, however, it performs slow in CPU-only computer such that we trun to Correlation Filter method (KCF).
+The algorithm using GOTURN is still provided for reference purpose.
+GOTURN itself is not necessarily needed to run tracking, we only need the trained model *tracker.caffemodel* and prototext *tracker.prototxt* in `DRV/supplements/object_track/`.
 You can get the model from <https://github.com/davheld/GOTURN>.

 ### 1.6 NEU_FACE
 We provide the face recognition function based on [VGG_Face](http://www.robots.ox.ac.uk/~vgg/software/vgg_face/).
 To perform face recognition, the caffe model (ex. *finetune_neu_face.caffemodel*) and prototext (ex. *neu_face_deploy.prototxt*) should in `DRV/supplements/face_recognize/`.

+### 1.7 gpd
+We optionally use [gpd](https://github.com/atenpas/gpd) to generate grasp pose.
+You may need to install it first to compile DRV.
+We provide the launch file `drv_gpd_port.launch` to run gpd in `DRV/drv_brain/launch`

 ## 2 Hardware
-To run searching and tracking modules smoothly, a workstation with at least 4GB of GRAM is necessary.
-This program has been tested on multi-machine configurations, in which the host computer's CPUs run at frequencies exceeding 2.4 GHz.
+To run searching and tracking modules smoothly, a workstation with NVIDIA GPU which has at least 4GB of GRAM is necessary.
+If the machine has no GPU, it can only run in **simple** mode which means no searching or face recognition can be performed.
+The host computer's CPUs run at frequencies exceeding 2.4 GHz.
 Low frequencies will lead to a delay in point cloud capturing and communication between the workstation and the host PC.
+This program has also been tested on multi-machine configurations.

 ## 3. Installation
 1. Clone this repository into catkin_ws/src (we assume your ROS work space has the name *catkin_ws*):
 `git clone https://github.com/DrawZeroPoint/drv_package_v2.git`
-2. Add the line `source ~/catkin_ws/devel/setup.bash` to your ~/.bashrc.
+2. Add the line `source /home/USER/catkin_ws/devel/setup.bash` to your ~/.bashrc.
 2. Run `catkin_make --pkg drv_msgs` in ~/catkin_ws to generate header file used by other nodes in DRV.
 3. Run `catkin_make` in ~/catkin_ws to make all packages and nodes.
 4. Add these two lines into your ~/.bashrc: